Jackzmc/docker-l4d2-server/README.md

 ![content.yaml status](https://git.jackz.me/jackz/docker-l4d2-server/badges/workflows/content.yaml/badge.svg)
 ![build.yaml status](https://git.jackz.me/jackz/docker-l4d2-server/badges/workflows/build.yaml/badge.svg)

 Running srcds in a docker container.
 Designed for Left 4 Dead 2, but could work for other source games.
+The server image contains the entire game files, enabling multiple instances to not use up storage for duplicate game files and you can easily spin up/down servers.

+I use this for my admin panel to dynamically deploy new instances, and reduce the messy use of symlinks.
+I still do use symlinks for vpks and config files, but vastly easier to deploy with this image.

 Some code and implementations taken from:
 * [https://github.com/startersclan/docker-sourceservers/](https://github.com/startersclan/docker-sourceservers/)